 When pain and injuries occur, lessons in the Alexander Technique aid recovery by the process of non-interference of muscular tightening and non-compensation in other parts of the body.

-With improved integration of nerves and muscles and the skeletal structure, an athlete becomes a more finely-tuned instrument and produces a higher quality performance.
+With improved integration of the psycho-physical self, an athlete becomes a more finely-tuned instrument and produces a higher quality performance.

 Additional information can be found at this sites: